Skip to content

 • multi-profile handling if relevant (Orange France and Orange African affiliate on the same eUICC).

-The Orange Business IoT Hub is the contractual environment that aggregates SIMs, attachment policies, APN rules and billing for cellular IoT fleets.
+The Orange Business IoT Managed Global Connectivity offer aggregates SIMs, attachment policies, APN rules and billing for cellular IoT fleets.
 It covers:

 • Multi-IMSI / steered roaming.
 An Orange SIM can switch between IMSIs depending on the country of attachment, to optimise cost and quality of service.